NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (1) The CEEA may, for the purposes of fulfilling its mandate, have such powers, and functions as the following:

-(2) Acquire, hold, lease, manage, and dispose of real and personal property;
+    (a) Acquire, hold, lease, manage, and dispose of real and personal property;

-(2) Enter into contracts, agreements, joint ventures, memoranda of understanding, or other arrangements with any person, entity, level of government including Indigenous governing bodies, co-operatives, or non-profit organizations in Canada or elsewhere, related to climate, the environment, or environmental economics;
+    (b) Enter into contracts, agreements, joint ventures, memoranda of understanding, or other arrangements with any person, entity, level of government including Indigenous governing bodies, co-operatives, or non-profit organizations in Canada or elsewhere, related to climate, the environment, or environmental economics;

-(3) Enter into agreements with provincial, territorial, and Indigenous governing bodies to facilitate and coordinate implementation of the national standards and objectives set forth in this Title, including through the provisions of conditional federal funding, technical support, and access to the resources of the CEEA;
+    (c) Enter into agreements with provincial, territorial, and Indigenous governing bodies to facilitate and coordinate implementation of the national standards and objectives set forth in this Title, including through the provisions of conditional federal funding, technical support, and access to the resources of the CEEA;

-(4) Make regulations, subject to the Statutory Instruments Act and other applicable requirements, such as national targets for the private sector and Parliamentary oversight, respecting:
+    (d) Make regulations, subject to the Statutory Instruments Act and other applicable requirements, such as national targets for the private sector and Parliamentary oversight, respecting:

-    (a) The significant reduction, elimination, and eventual reversal, of greenhouse gas emissions.
+        (i) The significant reduction, elimination, and eventual reversal, of greenhouse gas emissions.

-    (b) The evaluation of natural capital and its related natural ecosystem economics;
+        (ii) The evaluation of natural capital and its related natural ecosystem economics;

-    (c) The restoration of degraded ecosystems, including wetlands, forests, and grasslands, to enhance biodiversity and ecological resilience;
+        (iii) The restoration of degraded ecosystems, including wetlands, forests, and grasslands, to enhance biodiversity and ecological resilience;

-    (d) The expansion of renewable energy capacity and associated grid infrastructure, including both local and regional power generation and storage; and
+        (iv) The expansion of renewable energy capacity and associated grid infrastructure, including both local and regional power generation and storage; and

-    (e) The development of and implementation of green infrastructure solutions in urban and rural areas;
+        (v) The development of and implementation of green infrastructure solutions in urban and rural areas;

-(5) Create binding targets and timelines for the enactment of environmental policy;
+    (e) Create binding targets and timelines for the enactment of environmental policy;

-(6) Conduct investigations, and inquiries into contraventions of National Environmental Standards, as detailed herein;
+    (f) Conduct investigations, and inquiries into contraventions of National Environmental Standards, as detailed herein;

-(7) Conduct public promotion campaigns promoting national understanding of environmental costs and economics, with the integration of environment and economic well-being;
+    (g) Conduct public promotion campaigns promoting national understanding of environmental costs and economics, with the integration of environment and economic well-being;

-(8) Collaborate with other government bodies such as Statistics Canada to formulate specific climate economic metrics;
+    (h) Collaborate with other government bodies such as Statistics Canada to formulate specific climate economic metrics;

-(9) Create, administer, and review submitted Environmental Impact Assessments, otherwise known as EIAs, and publicly make recommendations for improvements, with feedback on each EIA;
+    (i) Create, administer, and review submitted Environmental Impact Assessments, otherwise known as EIAs, and publicly make recommendations for improvements, with feedback on each EIA;

-(10) Issue orders to persons or entities involved in contraventions of the National Environmental Standards, as detailed herein;
+    (j) Issue orders to persons or entities involved in contraventions of the National Environmental Standards, as detailed herein;

-(11) Impose Administrative Monetary Penalties for contraventions of this Act, or regulations made by the CEEA, in accordance with the scheme to be established by regulations, which shall include provisions for due process, rights of appeal, and criteria determining penalty amounts that are strictly percentages of annual income or market value of the infringing entity;
+    (k) Impose Administrative Monetary Penalties for contraventions of this Act, or regulations made by the CEEA, in accordance with the scheme to be established by regulations, which shall include provisions for due process, rights of appeal, and criteria determining penalty amounts that are strictly percentages of annual income or market value of the infringing entity;

-(12) Conduct and support research, innovation, and skills development related to the environment, environmental economics, and new sustainability tools or metrics;
+    (l) Conduct and support research, innovation, and skills development related to the environment, environmental economics, and new sustainability tools or metrics;

-(13) Conduct research and evaluations to establish a comprehensive and legally defensible valuation of the damages caused by pollution and its resulting ecological degradation, thereby creating a formal account of the unrecorded ecological debt, currently borne by the nation;
+    (m) Conduct research and evaluations to establish a comprehensive and legally defensible valuation of the damages caused by pollution and its resulting ecological degradation, thereby creating a formal account of the unrecorded ecological debt, currently borne by the nation;

-(14) Employ such officers and employees as are necessary for the proper conduct of its work, in accordance with the Public Service Employment Act;
+    (n) Employ such officers and employees as are necessary for the proper conduct of its work, in accordance with the Public Service Employment Act;

-(15) Make by-laws respecting the administration of its affairs; and
+    (o) Make by-laws respecting the administration of its affairs; and

-(16) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.
+    (p) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.

 ### Section 331: Core Programs

 (1) The CEEA, in fulfilling its mandate, shall implement the following core programs:

-(2) The National Environmental Standards program, which shall establish national environmental standards that are regularly reviewed, progressively strengthened, and legally binding.
+    (a) The National Environmental Standards program, which shall establish national environmental standards that are regularly reviewed, progressively strengthened, and legally binding.
 The standards shall be prescribed in regulation, and subject to ongoing review and change, but must be bold, ambitious, science-based, data-backed, publicly reported, easily accessible, be subject to independent review, and must include the following:

-    (a) Targets for the steep reduction, eventual elimination and recapture of greenhouse gases.
+        (i) Targets for the steep reduction, eventual elimination and recapture of greenhouse gases.

-    (b) Targets for the expansion of renewable or clean energy such as wind, solar, and nuclear;
+        (ii) Targets for the expansion of renewable or clean energy such as wind, solar, and nuclear;

-    (c) Targets for the restoration and rewilding of degraded ecosystems, including wetlands, forests, and grasslands, enhancing biodiversity and ecological resilience;
+        (iii) Targets for the restoration and rewilding of degraded ecosystems, including wetlands, forests, and grasslands, enhancing biodiversity and ecological resilience;

-    (d) Targets for green infrastructure development and deployment, particularly in urban and rural areas.
+        (iv) Targets for green infrastructure development and deployment, particularly in urban and rural areas.

-    (e) Provisions for monitoring compliance, and strict penalties for violations.
+        (v) Provisions for monitoring compliance, and strict penalties for violations.

-    (f) The incorporation of traditional Indigenous environmental practices and knowledge, particularly regarding land restoration, wildfire management, agricultural practices, and resource management.
+        (vi) The incorporation of traditional Indigenous environmental practices and knowledge, particularly regarding land restoration, wildfire management, agricultural practices, and resource management.

-(2) The Environmental Pricing program, which shall legally reframe ecological externalities as unrecorded debts.
+    (b) The Environmental Pricing program, which shall legally reframe ecological externalities as unrecorded debts.
 The program will, after conducting rigorous research and evaluations, establish a price for the damages caused by pollution, down to the dollar per molecule of greenhouse gas, and create the mechanisms to assign these costs as formal liability on the balance sheets of polluting entities.

 ### Section 332: Governance